-Hot Water Cornbread is a delicious and simple cornbread recipe that yields a delicious crunchy cornbread using a simple pouring method.
+Hot Water Cornbread is a delicious and simple cornbread recipe that yields a delicious crunchy cornbread using a simple method.

 Cornbread is just a staple in the South.
 There aren’t many meals that aren’t perfectly complemented by a golden brown skillet of this delicious side dish.
 That said, we do have our variations.
 And, Hot Water Cornbread is one of them.